ThreadDotRun/AsteroidWorldFramework/readme.md

 ## License

-[Add your license information here]
+[Apache 2.0]

 ## Credits

 - Built with [Panda3D](https://www.panda3d.org/)
-- Space models and textures [Add credits for assets used]
+- Space models and textures [All models are open source]
+- Caffeine and nicotine FTW as usual